 • King MS, Eisenberg R, Newman JH, Tolle JJ, Harrel FE, Nian H, Ninan M, Lambright ES, Sheller JR, Johnson JE, Miller RF.
 Constrictive Bronchiolitis in Soldiers Returning from Iraq and Afghanistan.
 N Engl J Med.
 2011 July 21; 365:222-230 doi: 10.1056/NEJMoa1101388. https://www.nejm.org/doi/full/10.1056/nejmoa1101388

 Site Director, Dr. Bradley Richmond, is board-certified in Pulmonary Medicine, Internal Medicine, and Critical Care Medicine.
 In addition to his role with the PDCEN, he serves as an Assistant Professor of Medicine, Division of Allergy, Pulmonary, and Critical Care Medicine at Vanderbilt University Medical Center.
-His research focuses on how chronic inflammation alters epithelial differentiation in the airways and the consequences of altered epithelial differentiation on host defense and microbial community structure.
+His research focuses on the mechanisms through which chronic inflammation alters epithelial differentiation to drive small airways’ disease.